smolanalytics

 What is the best privacy-friendly analytics tool?

 There is no single winner, because the tools serve slightly different needs.
 For polished cookieless web analytics you can self-host, Plausible.
 For a simple hosted product with a strong privacy stance, Fathom or Simple Analytics.
-For a lean open-source self-host, Umami or, at its most minimal, GoatCounter. smolanalytics is the pick if you want privacy plus product analytics from one snippet: cookieless, first-party, self-hostable as a single Go binary, with funnels and retention, a daily verdict on what to fix, and a plain-English ask surface whose answers are computed, not guessed.
+For a lean open-source self-host, Umami or, at its most minimal, GoatCounter. smolanalytics is the pick if you want privacy plus product analytics from one snippet: cookieless, first-party, commercial, with funnels and retention, a daily verdict on what to fix, and a plain-English ask surface whose answers are computed, not guessed.

 What is cookieless analytics, and do these tools need a consent banner?